Last Updated on

 Cons: Tile is very hard, so it’s not as comfortable to stand or walk on.
 Also, many people dislike the cold feeling underfoot, especially in the winter.
 Tile is also one of the more costly flooring options.
 Unlike most other flooring options, tile has no sound-absorbing properties so it can make noise in a room echo more.
 While waterproof, tiles may become slippery when wet.
 Tile can also crack if something heavy drops onto it, and repairing tile is difficult.

-Hardwood (nice option for single family home where noise isn’t an issue)
+Hardwood (nice option for a single-family home where noise isn’t an issue)

 Pros: Most people love the warm look and the beauty of hardwood flooring.
 The good news is that it is durable and moisture resistant.
 Hardwood flooring is “softer” than some other flooring options like tile and stone, making it more comfortable to the feet.
 It is definitely easy to clean and brings a classic look into any home.
 This type of flooring lasts for years because it just needs to be sanded and refinished to look as good as new.
 Hardwood flooring can also boost a property’s resale value.